emyu10/bit-mic/Software Engineering Principles/Revision.md

 ### 8. Implementation
 ### 9. Maintenance

+---

 # 5) Data Modeling
 ## System Elements
 > Incomplete

 ## Cardinality and Modality
+### Cardinality
+- Cardinality describes that a data model must be able to represent the number of occurences of an object in a relationship.
+- It can be expressed in the pattern of 1 or many.
+- For example, bank account having the tables, pan card and debit card holder.
+Each inidividual can have a unique pan card number and on the basis of it, that person could be in a one-to-one model relationship.
+Or several different accounts in different banks (one-to-many).

+#### Different types of Cardinality
+1. One to One
+    - If occurence of object **A** can relate to one and only one occurence of object **B**.
+    > @todo: image here
+2. One to Many
+    - If object **A** can relate to more than one occurence of object **B**.
+    > @todo: image here
+3. Many to One
+    - If more than one occurence of object **A** can relate to one occurence of object **B**.
+    > @todo: image here
+4. Many to Many
+    - If more than one occurence of object **A** can relate to more than one occurence of object **B**.
+    > @todo: image here

+### Modality
+- Modality is completely different from cardinality.
+- Its value is computed as zero when there is no requirement for a relationship to occur or if the relationship is optional.
+- The modality value is one if there is an occurence of relationship.
+- In simple words, modality describes whether a relationship between 2 or more entities are required or not.
+    > @todo: image here

+    > Note: Using modality, user will be able to know that entity sets are connectged or not.
+If connected its value = 1.
+If not connected, its value = 0.

 ## Entity Relationship Diagram
 - ER modeling is a data modeling used in software engineering to produce conceptual data models.